dimitrijepanic/bendingspoonsexample/README.md

         Result right = traverseTree(root.right, start);

         // the initial point of infection - when we find it we are searching for the longest path from that point
-        // here we reset the value of the length of path if(root.val == start) {
+        // here we reset the value of the length of path - time = 0 at that point if(root.val == start) {
             // maxPath needs to be compared with the height of left and right subtree maxPath = Math.max(Math.max(left.h, right.h), maxPath);